iann838/workery/docs/guides/code-duplication.md

 # Code Duplication

-If you notice that your code is starting to have repeated statements and declarations more than a few times, it is probably time to address them.
+If you notice that your code is starting to have repeated statements and definitions more than a few times, it is probably time to address them.

 This guide will use **repeated parameters** as the context of examples, because it's the most common place to have code duplication.
 However, these deduplication logics can be applied to other scenarios.